Latest update: 2/5/21

 We will be updating this list as necessary.
 You can also always check out our Research Database page for a list of many more resources available to you from the comfort of your home.
 We also have a post for resources geared towards educators, as well as one for resources geared towards children, and another for teens.

-Cloud Library is a platform for reading ebooks and listening to digital audiobooks.
-Our collection is always growing, and though our physical location is closed we are doing our best to keep up with your reading needs remotely!
-Visit the Cloud Library page for information on how to download the app to a variety of devices, and then check out this blog post to help us grow our collection to suit your reading wish list.
+Libby is a platform for reading ebooks and magazines and listening to digital audiobooks.
+Our collection is always growing, and though our physical location is sometimes closed we are doing our best to keep up with your reading needs remotely!
+Visit the Libby/Overdrive page for information on how to download the app to a variety of devices.

 Outside providers with always free ebooks: